Become a More Effective Therapist Doing Deeper Transformational Work With Your Clients

-Visit the training schedule to register today.
+Visit the training schedule to find a training nearby or online.

 The 7-Step Protocol for Embodying Emotion is especially useful for clients with low affective tolerance or high physiological dysregulation, found in people with complex traumas, psychophysiological symptoms, and syndromes.